The

 record.

-locally, even if that species seems very unlikely according to the
+found locally, even if that species seems very unlikely according to the

-(an adult female) was found on the site of the former Calverton
+2022 by David Shaw, on the site of the former Calverton